pulumi/docs/content/blog/pulumi-home-automation/index.md

 - Entity functions (part of Durable Functions 2.x) are a preview feature, though, the Durable Function extensions (1.x) themselves is GA.
 - The KeyVault in the infrastructure is not necessary for a project like this, but it is very easy to create one with Pulumi.
 And with Azure's new Managed Identity, it is even easier to configure application access to secrets.
 - To learn more about security best practices on Azure, read [this](https://www.pulumi.com/blog/7-ways-to-deal-with-application-secrets-in-azure/) excellent post by [Mikhail Shilkov](https://www.pulumi.com/blog/author/mikhail-shilkov/).

+In the next post, we will take a closer look at the Pulumi app used to deploy our Azure Function App.